Mon - Sun: 24 hours.

 Remember, though, that a settlement typically won’t just be based on your injuries.
 As explained in the previous section, the total value of any manual handling compensation claim will include any financial impact too.
 This could include future lost income if, for example, a back injury in the workplace prevents you from returning to work for a long time.

 It’s worth pointing out that settlement amounts can vary on a case-by-case basis.
-Therefore, please use these amounts as guidance only at this stage.
-If your claim is taken on, your solicitor will provide a more accurate estimate once they’ve fully considered how you’ve been affected.
+Therefore, these figures are for guidance purposes only.
+However, if your claim is taken on, your solicitor will provide a more accurate estimate once they’ve fully considered how you’ve been affected.

 Evidence To Support A Manual Handling Claim